Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Preliminaries

-When there are more than one edge (road) between $u$ and $v$ (from $v$ to $u$), $[u,i,v]$ ($(u,i,v)$) may be used to denote the $i$th edge (road).
+When there are more than one edge between $u$ and $v$, namely there are the parallel edges between $u$ and $v$, $[u,i,v]$ may be used to denote the $i$th edge; and $(u,i,v)$ may be used to denote the $i$th road from $u$ to $v$.
 However, to simplify in notation afterwards, $[u,i,v]$ is denoted as $[u,v]$ and $(u,i,v)$ is denoted as $(u,v)$ when $i$ needn't be indicated.

-A edge $[u,v]$ is called undirected (directed) if there are two roads $(u,v)$ and $(v,u)$ (there is only one road $(u,v)$ or$(v,u)$) on it.
+A edge $[u,v]$ is called undirected (/directed) if there are two roads $(u,v)$ and $(v,u)$ (/there is only one road $(u,v)$ or $(v,u)$) on it.